Machine

 Use Context Managers (Python)

-async with Machine(config) as machine:
+with Machine.create(MachineConfig(name="worker")) as machine:

-Use withMachine (TypeScript)
+Use try/finally (TypeScript)

-return machine.exec(['whoami']);
+await machine.exec(['whoami']);

 Reuse Machines

-For multiple commands, reuse the same machine:
+For multiple commands, reuse the same machine rather than creating one per command:

-// Good - one machine, multiple commands
+// Good — one machine, many commands

 const machine = await Machine.create({ name: 'worker' });